-VPN.Asia is headquartered in Belize.
-The company offers a large network, strong encryption and has its own client for Windows and Mac, as well as Android.
+VPN.Asia is headquartered in Hong Kong.
+The company offers a large network, strong encryption and has its own client for Windows and Mac, as well as iOS and Android.
 Torrenting is allowed on this service and they keep no logs, according to their website.
-There’s a three-day free trial available from this provider.
 Their client and DNS servers demonstrate that there’s some connection here with one of our preferred providers, IPVanish, though that’s not stated on the VPN.Asia site.

 VPN.Asia offers lower prices for longer subscription terms.
 All of their plans come with unlimited transfer and bandwidth.
 The pricing is as follows: